 Wow, you’ve got some beautiful ingredients!
-Once you’ve unpacked your Red Velvet kit, you may want to prepare a work surface (ideally not near heat) with parchment paper and a sprinkle of the flour you received.
-Alternatively, you can do this when it’s closer to the time to roll out your dough.
-Measure 1/2 cup of ice water and set aside.
+Once you’ve unpacked your Red Velvet kit, prepare a clean work surface (away from any heat) to roll out your dough in step 5.
+Keep both butters chilled in the refrigerator.
+Measure 1/2 cup of ice water (with a few cubes) and set aside.
 In two small bowls, separate 1 egg into whites and yolks; set aside yolk, and save white for another culinary adventure.
 Save 4 whole eggs for step 3.

-In a large bowl, whisk together the flour, salt, and sugar.
-With your hands, work in cubes of cold butter until consistency resembles coarse sand (5 to 10 minutes).
-Mix the egg yolk with 1 tablespoon of ice water; incorporate into the dough.
-Press dough into a ball, ensuring even consistency; add more water if dough is too dry, but do not let it get sticky.
-Wrap in plastic film and chill in refrigerator for 30 minutes before using.
+In a large bowl, whisk together the flour, salt, and sugar (for tart shell).
+Cube the chilled butter (for tart shell) into 16 small pieces.
+Using your hands, work in cubes of butter until consistency resembles coarse sand (this will take 5 to 8 minutes).
+Add the egg yolk.
+Drizzle in 1 tablespoon of ice water.
+Work the dough into a ball, ensuring even consistency; add more water if it’s still dry, 1 tablespoon at a time (go slow, you don’t want sticky dough!).
+Wrap in plastic film and chill in refrigerator for 30 minutes or more.

-Pour the mixture into a large saucepan and cook over medium-low heat, stirring constantly, until thickened, about 10-15 minutes.
-The lemon curd will thicken at about 175°F degrees, or just below a simmer.
+Pour the mixture into a large saucepan and cook over medium-low heat, stirring constantly, until thickened, about 10 to 15 minutes.
+The lemon curd will thicken at about 175°F, or just below a simmer.
 To test for doneness, coat the back of a wooden spoon with the curd, and run a finger through it.
-If the part you've created stays put, your curd is done.
-Remove from the heat and let cool.
-Flour a work surface if you haven't already, and preheat oven to 400°F.
+If the part you’ve created stays put, your curd is done.
+Remove from the heat and let cool slightly, then transfer to a medium bowl.
+Preheat oven to 400°F.